code-423n4/2022-11-redactedcartel-findings/data/Sathish9098-G.md

 ## [G1] Unchecked Arithmetic operations .

-        Since Solidity 0.8.0, all arithmetic operations revert on over- and underflow by default, thus making the use of these libraries unnecessary.
+        Since Solidity 0.8.0, all arithmetic operations revert on over- and underflow by default, thus making the use of these libraries unnecessary. can save 30-40 gas

 <https://docs.soliditylang.org/en/v0.8.0/control-structures.html#checked-or-unchecked-arithmetic>